FeridAksahin/FeridAksahin/README.md

 ### Summary :writing_hand:
 - 💻 I have good knowledge of Java and C# languages.
+- 💻 I know how to test API with Postman program.
+I know the Postman.
+- 💻 I can establish API connections with cURL functions with PHP language.
+I know crud operations with PHP language.
 - 💻 I have a good knowledge of Selenium.
 With Selenium, I can write bots that test the buttons, text boxes, links, etc. of the sites with the python language.
 - 💻 I have good knowledge of HTML and CSS.
 - 💻 I have intermediate knowledge Flutter, Android Studio IDE.
 I have intermediate knowledge of dart language.